silnrsi/fontdocs/README.md

 <!-- PRODUCT SITE IMAGE SRC http://software.sil.org/charis/wp-content/uploads/sites/14/2015/12/CharisSILTypePage.png -->
 <figcaption>This is the caption</figcaption>
 ```

-These comments are processes by the `makepsmd.py` script and used to transform the markdown into what is expected by the product sites system.

 Finally, the class definitions in `webfonts.css` and references on individual pages must match the pattern expected by the Product Sites, where the [font] shortcode on pages refers to a general family name (e.g. 'charis') and the classes are defined with extensions to that id (e.g. '.charis-R', '.charis-BI').